programmfabrik/fylr-gitbook/for-system-administrators/installation/linux-docker-compose.md

 Log files of the cron job will go to `/var/log/fylr-maintain.log`.

-You can change the maintain scipt's config in `/etc/default/fylr`, using bash syntax.
+You can change the maintain script's config in `/etc/default/fylr`, using bash syntax.

 Elasticsearch cannot be updated automatically due to missing support by the elasticsearch team (no tags like `latest`).